jackjt8/ChunkyGuide/docs/userinterface/chunkylauncher.md

 `Download snapshots` - Snapshots are nightly/alpha/beta builds of Chunky, depending on the update site used, and may be unstable.

+{% responsive_image path: "assets/images/user_interface/chunky_plugin_manager.png" %}

 `Manage plugins` - The Plugin manager can be used to manage installed plugins.
 For a list of available plugins and their function, please refer to the [Pluings page]({{ site.baseurl }}/docs/setup/plugins.html).

-{% responsive_image path: "assets/images/installation/chunky_plugin_manager.png" %}

 ---